yanzq95/SGNet/README.md

 ## Acknowledgements
+We thank all reviewers for their professional and instructive suggestions.

-We thank the following repos sharing their codes： [DKN](https://github.com/cvlab-yonsei/dkn) and [SUFT](https://github.com/ShiWuxuan/SUFT).
+We thank these repos sharing their codes: [DKN](https://github.com/cvlab-yonsei/dkn) and [SUFT](https://github.com/ShiWuxuan/SUFT).

 ## Citation

-If you use this code, please consider citing:
+If our method proves to be of any assistance, please consider citing: